What is Concrete Leveling?

 Step 3: Inject PolyLevel®

 Once all the ports are ready, we’ll start pumping in PolyLevel®.
 The high-density polyurethane foam is lightweight, so it doesn’t add any additional stress to the supporting soil below.
 As it expands it hardens and begins to fold over itself to slowly lift your slab back to a level surface.
-Our team monitors this slow, controlled lift throughout the process to make sure it rises to the correct level.
+Our Knoxville concrete leveling technicians will monitor this slow, controlled lift throughout the process to make sure it rises to the correct level.

 Step 4: Remove Ports & Patch Holes